If you’re thinking about learning German, then it stands a chance you’ve come across Duolingo’s German course.

 Sometimes no matter how hard you study, some of it just never makes sense!

-However, Duolingo makes getting started with German a lot easier, thanks not only to its fun and friendly design, but also thanks to its bespoke tip sections, stories, lesson variety, and structure.
+However, Duolingo makes getting started with German a lot easier, thanks not only to its fun and friendly design, but also thanks to its bespoke guidebooks, stories, lesson variety, and structure.

 Duolingo’s German course also comes with the usual placement test when you first start, so you can rest assured you’ll start your tree from a place you find comfortable.

-With a whopping 9 units of German skills and lessons, the German tree is easily one of Duolingo’s biggest.
+With a solid 6 sections worth of streamlined German units and lessons, the German course is easily one of Duolingo’s most polished.

-This will take you A LONG TIME to work through.
+This will take you a good amount of time to work through.
 And that’s a good thing!

-Some of Duolingo’s courses are really short, so you can breeze through them pretty quickly but not come away feeling as though you’ve learnt much.
+Some of Duolingo’s courses are really short, so you can breeze through them pretty quickly but not come away feeling as though you’ve learned much.

 But rest assured, you’re unlikely to experience this with the German course.
-Not only is it jampacked with vocabulary, each skill comes with a bespoke tip section to help you get your head around the tricky aspects of German grammar.
+Not only is it jam-packed with vocabulary, each skill comes with bespoke guidebooks to help you get your head around the tricky aspects of German grammar.

 Duolingo have also totally redone the voices of a lot of their characters, making them sound alive and engaging.